rutgersmobile/ios-client/README.txt

         and for the soc api , which does not have the latest SSL version we add exception in the Rutgers info plist.

+> Add the Edit Screen Button into the slide menu ...